Norman Kleiss: Postwar

 After the war, Kleiss served as Assistant Head of Structures Branch, Bureau of Aeronautics, under command of Rear Admiral Melville Pride.
 When Pride retired in May 1947, Kleiss became the Head of Structures Branch.
 In May 1949, Kleiss changed duty again, becoming the Bureau of Aeronautics representative at the Lockheed Corporation in Burbank, California, supervising the Navy's aircraft inspectors, engineers, and test pilots.
 In June 1952, Kleiss was reassigned to the staff of Commander, Air Force, Atlantic (COMAIRLANT), serving under Rear Admiral S. B. Spangler.
 From 1955 to 1958, he served as Director of the Aircraft Structures Laboratory at the Naval Air Material Center in Philadelphia.
 From 1958 to 1961 he served as the Director of Catapults and Arresting Gear, Ship Installation Division, in Washington, D.C.
 After that, Kleiss served one year as an administrative officer for the Office of Naval Materiel under the command of Vice Admiral George F. Beardsley before retiring on April 1, 1962, at the rank of captain.

-After leaving the navy, Kleiss worked as Senior Staff Engineer at Allegany Ballistics Laboratory in Rocket Center, West Virginia.
+After retiring from the Navy, Kleiss worked as Senior Staff Engineer at Allegany Ballistics Laboratory in Rocket Center, West Virginia.
 He left that job in 1965 and became a part-time surveyor.
 For ten years, he taught mathematics, physics, and chemistry at Berkeley Springs High School.
 In 1997, he and his wife moved to the Air Force Village, a retirement community located near Lackland Air Force Base, San Antonio, Texas.
 Kleiss lived there for the rest of his life.

-He died on April 22, 2016, and is buried alongside his wife at Fort Sam Houston National Cemetery.
+Kleiss died on April 22, 2016, less than two months after celebrating his 100th birthday, and was buried alongside his wife at Fort Sam Houston National Cemetery.
+He was preceded in death by a son who died at the age of 19 in 1970, and his wife, who died at the age of 95 in 2006.
+He was survived by two daughters, two sons, seven grandchildren and ten great-grandchildren.